A book has only seconds to capture your attention, and its attention-getter is the cover.

-As the chair of the Midwest Book Awards, I want to see covers that wow the judges (who are themselves cover designers).
-From the evaluations of last year’s cover entries, we can glean the basics of good cover design.
+When I was the chair of the Midwest Book Awards, I wanted to see covers that wow the judges (who are themselves cover designers).
+From the evaluations of recent year’s cover entries, we can glean the basics of good cover design.

 - Make it inviting, striking, and beautifully done.
 Those were some of the adjectives the judges used to describe the finalists in the book awards.
 Quality book covers stand out from the crowd.

 - Deliver on its promise.
 A cover is the beginning of a contract with the reader.
 It makes a promise of what is going to be inside.
 Does a cover promise fun, thrills and chills, or romance?
 A pink, fluffy cover with kittens on it will not sell a dark thriller.